raspberrypilearning/grow-a-tree/en/step_3.md

 ## Challenge: changing conditions

-Currently, when the player stays still Tree sprite grows.
+Currently, when the player stays still the Tree sprite grows.

 --- task ---